4th April 2022 to 8th April 2022

-The course provides a practical, and hands-on introduction to the concepts, methods, and toolkits for applying machine learning to fundamental scientific problems.
-Held virtually over five consecutive mornings, you will receive lectures, including worked examples to reinforce the concepts, and hands-on practical sessions.
-The practical sessions, where you will have access to dedicated GPU resources, are meant to ensure that you learn to apply your newly learned skills on practical problems stemming from physics, astronomy and other domains.
-The course will cover
+The course provided a practical, and hands-on introduction to the concepts, methods, and toolkits for applying machine learning to fundamental scientific problems.
+Held virtually over five consecutive mornings, lectures, including worked examples to reinforce the concepts, and hands-on practical sessions were delivered.
+The practical sessions, where participants had access to dedicated GPU resources, were meant to ensure that participants learned to apply their newly learned skills on practical problems stemming from physics, astronomy and other domains.
+The course covered.

 - Conventional machine learning techniques (such as decision trees),